itwithdk69/build-it-up/README.md

 part 1 : [important] - 40min
 create a simple web where we can find any informations about new planets; stars are about to be found again and again.
-Can we fond help between other stars and principal planets around us; Solar system? why calling him like that.
+Can we found help between other stars and principal planets around us; Solar system? why calling him like that.
 Understanding why.

 I create this site/Web just for it or you can come on discord for talking about it.
 There is the link : https://discord.gg/PpQU5EWM